activegenerator/laravel/README.md

 # ActiveGenerator
+The code generator for Laravel.
 Build your Laravel project from a single yml schema file

 ## Installation
 In your laravel directory run: